Equilibrium states for the classical Lorenz attractor and sectional-hyperbolic attractors in higher dimensions: Preliminary I: Singular flows

 we see that every dominated splitting for $(\psi_t)_t$ is a dominated splitting for $(\psi_t^*)_t$, and vice versa.

 One way to obtain a dominated splitting for $\psi_t^*$ is by projecting a dominated splitting $E\oplus F$ for the tangent flow to the normal bundle.
-To be more precise, let $E\oplus F$ be a dominated splitting under the tangent flow.
+To be more precise, let $E\oplus F$ be a dominated splitting under the tangent flow, such that $X\subset F$ at every regular point (or $X\subset E$, in which case just consider $-X$).
 Let $E_N$, $F_N$ be the orthogonal projection of $E$ and $F$ to the normal bundle $N$, respectively.
-Then it is easy to see that the splitting $N = E_N\oplus F_N$ is invariant under the linear Poincar\'e flow, and therefore invariant under its scaling $(\psi_t^*)_t$.
+Then it is easy to see that the splitting $N = E_N\oplus F_N$ is invariant under the linear Poincar\'e flow and therefore invariant under its scaling $(\psi_t^*)_t$.

 The following lemma can be found in~\cite[Lemma 2.3]{BGY}; see also~\cite[Proposition 3.1]{CDYZ}.